kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(5\) Tiltrotors.

-\(c\) For purposes of complying with part 34 of this chapter, any voluntary change in the type design of the airplane or engine which may increase fuel venting or exhaust emissions is an “emissions change.”
+\(c\) For purposes of complying with [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md|part 34 of this chapter]], any voluntary change in the type design of the airplane or engine which may increase fuel venting or exhaust emissions is an “emissions change.”

 \[Amdt.
 21-27, 34 FR 18363, Nov.
 18, 1969\]

 <div>

-Editorial Note: For Federal Register citations affecting §21.93, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+Editorial Note: For Federal Register citations affecting [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]], see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*

 </div>